nori26/header_gen_for_42_norm/README.md

 # header_gen_for_42_norm

-this script automatically add prototypes to your header with suitable tabs for norminette without libft.
+this script automatically add prototypes to your header with suitable tabs for norminette.

-write your header file name to NAME_H.

 maybe works for both bsd and gnu

-for libft

-`find . -type d -name libft -prune -o -type f -name '*.c' | xargs cat |`

-`find . -type f -name '*.c' | xargs cat |`
+usage

+cat Makefile